NaNoWriMo believes that:

 We are committed to building writing confidence.

-In a 2016 survey, 86% of respondents said that NaNoWriMo helped them learn what they can accomplish when determined.
+In past surveys, 86% of respondents said that NaNoWriMo helped them learn what they can accomplish when determined.

 89% of respondents said that NaNoWriMo made them more excited about writing.

-In a 2013 independent study, 87% of student participants in our Young Writers Program said that it made them more confident writers.
+In a past independent study, 87% of student participants in our Young Writers Program said that it made them more confident writers.

 — Kimberly Hammaker (@mrshammaker) December 9, 2016